Description:

 It is between 18 and 30 mm long and up to 4 mm broad and is a chestnut brown color.

-Like most lithobius species, it is almost invariably nocturnal, and can only be found in day-time underneath stones and piles of dead leaves (where I found it).
+Like most lithobius species, it is almost invariably nocturnal, and can only be found in day-time underneath stones and piles of dead leaves (where I found them).

 This species can be fairly easily identified by its reaction to being revealed, which is to run extremely quickly for cover.